Florida congresswoman Cherfilus-McCormick committed 25 ethics violations, House panel finds

 After meeting into early Friday morning following a seven-hour hearing, the ethics panel of four Democrats and four Republicans found that Cherfilus-McCormick had committed 25 ethics violations, including breaking campaign finance laws.
 The panel said it would recommend a punishment in the coming weeks.

-The allegations center around Cherfilus-McCormick's receipt of millions of dollars from her family’s health care business after Florida made an overpayment of roughly $5 million in disaster relief funds.
+The allegations center on Cherfilus-McCormick’s receipt of millions of dollars from her family’s health care business following Florida’s overpayment of roughly $5 million in disaster relief funds.
 Cherfilus-McCormick is accused of using that money to fund her 2022 congressional campaign through a network of businesses and family members.

 The congresswoman, who is running for a fourth term representing a southeastern Florida district, has denied wrongdoing, and her attorney stridently criticized Thursday’s public hearing — the first open proceeding in nearly 15 years.
 But the ruling from the Ethics Committee could fuel a potential vote on her expulsion and divide a Democratic caucus that is trying to make a comeback to power in the November midterm elections.

-Cherfilus-McCormick also faces federal charges for allegedly stealing the $5 million in COVID-19 disaster relief funds and using it for purchases like a 3-carat yellow diamond ring.
-Her brother, former chief of staff and accountant were also charged.
+Cherfilus-McCormick also faces federal charges for allegedly stealing $5 million in COVID-19 disaster relief funds and using the funds to purchase items such as a 3-carat yellow diamond ring.
+Her brother, former chief of staff and her accountant were also charged.
 She has pleaded not guilty to those charges, and her attorney indicated Thursday that the trial is expected to start in the coming months.

+“I look forward to proving my innocence," Cherfilus-McCormick said in a statement.
+"Until then, my focus remains where it belongs: showing up for the great people of Florida’s 20th District who sent me to Washington to fight for them.”

 What did the Ethics panel find her guilty of?